Ron Escheté

-Ronald Patrick Escheté (born August 19, 1948) is an American seven-string jazz guitarist.
-He is the first person to record a cover version of "Christmas Time Is Here", which Vince Guaraldi wrote the 1965 television special A Charlie Brown Christmas.
+Ronald Patrick Escheté (August 19, 1948 – May 20, 2026) was an American seven-string jazz guitarist.
+He was the first person to record a cover version of "Christmas Time Is Here", which Vince Guaraldi wrote for the 1965 television special A Charlie Brown Christmas.

-Career
+Life and career

-When Escheté was fourteen, he began playing guitar.
+When Escheté was 14, he began playing guitar.
 During the late 1960s, he studied classical guitar and flute at Loyola University in New Orleans.
-From 1969–1970, he worked in Las Vegas supporting singer Buddy Greco.
+From 1969 to 1970, he worked in Las Vegas supporting singer Buddy Greco.
 He moved to Los Angeles, where he played with Dave Pike and Gene Harris.

-Escheté has been an educator since the early 1970s when he taught at community colleges in southern California.
-In the mid 1970s, he began teaching at the Musicians Institute in Hollywood and in the 1990s at California State University at Long Beach.
+Escheté was an educator from the early 1970s when he taught at community colleges in southern California.
+In the mid-1970s, he became one of the original instructors at the Guitar Institute of Technology (GIT) in Los Angeles, alongside Don Mock and Joe Diorio.
+The school later became part of the Musicians Institute.
+In the 1990s, he taught at California State University, Long Beach.
 He has written several instruction books, such as The Jazz Guitar Soloist and Melodic Chord Phrases.

 His early influences were jazz guitarists Wes Montgomery, Jim Hall, and Howard Roberts.
 He has played with Ray Brown, Ella Fitzgerald, Dizzy Gillespie, Milt Jackson, and Diana Krall.

+Escheté died suddenly on May 20, 2026, at the age of 77.